How to use ChatGPT for business: the operator setup guide

 How to use ChatGPT for business: the right starting point

+Using ChatGPT for business means wiring it into the specific workflows a team already runs, rather than opening a browser tab and typing freehand each time.
 The wrong starting point for using ChatGPT in your business is to open the browser tab and start prompting.
 You will get inconsistent results, conclude that the technology is not ready, and miss what is actually one of the most high-impact operational investments available to an SME in 2026.

 The right starting point is a workflow: a specific, repetitive, language-heavy task that your team does multiple times per day, that follows a pattern, and that currently takes longer than it should.